fredrikaverpil/poetry-update/README.md

 GitHub Action which will periodically create PRs if updates are available for dependencies specified in `poetry.lock`.

-The motivation behind this PR is that there can sometimes be a considerable amount of fatigue in handling all dependencies one by one using [dependabot](https://github.com/dependabot).
+The motivation behind this PR is that there can sometimes be a considerable amount of fatigue in handling individual [dependabot](https://github.com/dependabot) updates.

 ## Quickstart